 Greater Susceptibility to Security Issues

 All operating systems are susceptible to malware and other security exploits.
 Even macOS also has a sizeable number of security issues and incidents since its inception.
-However, Windows is particularly a popular target among cybercriminals because of the simplest fact that it has a larger user-base compared to Linux-based operating systems.
+However, Windows is particularly a popular target among cybercriminals because of the simplest fact that it has a larger user-base compared to Linux-based operating systems such as Debian and Ubuntu.

 Users need to ensure that their system is up-to-date to address security exploits.
 For an added protection against different types of malware and unauthorized access, they also need to install anti-malware applications and firewall programming.
 Of course, these workarounds consume additional CPU and memory resources.